 4. Complete Necessary Repairs

 As a landlord, you are required to complete the necessary repairs to keep the rental property in a condition that is habitable to your tenants.
-This could include ensuring the smoke detectors are in working condition, or replacing an old hot water tank.
+This could include ensuring the smoke detectors are in working condition, replacing an old hot water tank or damages caused by normal wear and tear.
 If the repair is caused by the tenants neglect or abuse, you can bill your tenant for the costs of the repair.

 5. Ensure All Necessary Services are in Working Order